Guilded-NET/Guilded-NET.github.io/references/Embed.SetFooter(object,string).md

 ### Remarks

-A [footer](EmbedFooter.md 'Guilded.Base.Embeds.EmbedFooter') will be generated from the given value and [icon](Embed.SetFooter(object,string).md#Guilded.Base.Embeds.Embed.SetFooter(object,string).icon 'Guilded.Base.Embeds.Embed.SetFooter(object, string).icon').
+A [footer](EmbedFooter 'Guilded.Base.Embeds.EmbedFooter') will be generated from the given value and [icon](Embed.SetFooter(object,string)#Guilded.Base.Embeds.Embed.SetFooter(object,string).icon 'Guilded.Base.Embeds.Embed.SetFooter(object, string).icon').

 value parameter will be converted to string.
 #### Parameters